dianacpg/deliss_beer/README.md

 ```
 |-src/
-  |-components/   - main components to be shared
+  |-components/   - main components to be shared with each style
   |-pages/        - containers that use shared components
-  |-styles/       - css files
 |-App.js          - container component with routes
 |-index.js        - js entry file